Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true and destructiveHint=false.
-The description adds that it filters to one party, returns the same shape as get_project, and accepts optional embed.
+Annotations already declare readOnlyHint=true, so description adds value by noting it returns the same record shape as get_project and accepts optional embed.
 No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.